kondanna/slackerethos/content/about.md

 2. Growing wealth through investing

-Investing scared me at first, but the alternative - not investing, is scarier.
+I made a habit of consistently investing my savings.
+This has allowed me to quit my job after nine years.

-The power of compounding is such that over a lifetime, my investments will make me far more money than I'll ever make working.
-This money exists to provide a margin of safety and to buy me time to do what I really want.
+My investments have given me two things: a margin of safety and free time to do what I want.

-Wealth is an inevitable side effect of contentment and disciplined investing.
+Investing may feel risky at first, but not investing is actually riskier.

 3. Funemployment - doing work that doesn't feel like work&trade;

-I've always been surrounded by people who hated their jobs.
 It took me a long time to realize not all work is drudgery, and not all effort is unpleasant.

-It's a luxury to be able to view work as something we choose to do to feel creative, not something we have to do to survive.
+It's a luxury to be able to see work as something we choose to do, not something we have to do to survive.

-To me, the most interesting kind of work is content creation, because it feels like making something from nothing, and I can do it at my own pace and on my own schedule.
+Right now, I'm focused on content creation, because it feels like making something from nothing, and I can do it on my own schedule.

 4. Learning to enjoy the mundane moments